 Proactive planning helps everyone to understand what is needed, what is wanted, and what resources are available to maintain the senior care necessary.

 Should you wish, one of our Fresno geriatric care managers will assist in all aspects of organizing, monitoring, and facilitating your elderly loved one’s care.
 Medical, legal and financial professionals, as well as social workers, therapists, and benefits counselors are all part of the team of professional’s necessary to make the best care possible.

 Remember that a plan for care is evolving.
 Perhaps your loved one does not currently need a plan, but putting the various pieces in place early saves time and stress later.

-Our elder care managers are continually assessing and updating plans as necessary.
+Our elder care managers are continually assessing and updating their senior concierge services as necessary.
 Medical records and medications change, as does health information and legal documentation.
 As they change, so does the plan.

-What Does a Fresno, CA Geriatric Care Manager Do?
+What Does a Fresno, CA Elder Care Manager Do?

 Our geriatric care managers integrate health care and psychological care with other services needed by our elderly population.
 From senior home care services, nutritional services, assistance with activities of daily living, socializing programs, to financial and legal planning our care managers tailor a plan that fits your loved one’s specific needs and circumstances.

 Our professional care managers are available to help individual seniors, families, and other caregivers with adjusting to the reality of aging, or the challenges of a disability.